 How much does it cost to become a pilot?
 The answer depends upon several factors including the type of airplane you fly, the privileges you seek and the pace at which you build the knowledge and skills that are necessary to pass the FAA Practical Test (final exam).
 While we don’t offer any fixed-price packages, the following tables will give you a general idea of how much you can expect to spend on your training.
 These figures assume a student of average aptitude who is proactive and diligent with home study and flies at least once a week.
 A reasonable, conservative budget is $10,000 and a year of your time.

 Please see our Renter’s Insurance page for more detailed information about insurance.

-|Private Pilot:||Cessna 152
+|Private Pilot:||Cessna 150

 |Estimated Training Costs||$8,400||$9,600|